cowryao/repo/gwu/csci_6221/ChickenDinner/docs/BasicsOfLua.md

 ```

 ### define a function
-<b>!!!All functions you want to use must define before where you write !!!</b>
+<b>!!!
+All functions you want to use must define before where you write !!!</b>

 ``` lua
 local function example_function()